membraneframework/membrane_camera_capture_plugin/README.md

 $ mix test --include manual
 ```

-If run successfully, you should be able to see video recorded by your camera.
+If it runs successfully, you should be able to see video from your camera.

 _You might be asked to grant access to your camera, as some operating systems require that_